ctkelley/MPResults/README.md

 ### The paper and a presentation.
 Sooner or later I will put up.

 1. A presentation on the results.
-2. Some kind of line to the paper itself.
+2. Some kind of link to the paper itself.

 ### The codes: you get all kinds of things here.